duncanbb/connect/docs/README.md

 ### Phase 2: Stories Model, API, and components (2 days)

-**Objective:** Posts can be created, read, edited and destroyed through the API.
+**Objective:** Stories can be created, read, edited and destroyed through the API.

 ### Phase 3: Stories (2 days)